KFLQ: History

-KIPC had trouble raising the operating funds to stay on the air.
-By September 1977, it had gone dark while it worked to raise money.
+KIPC had trouble raising the operating funds to stay on the air; by September 1977, it had gone dark while attempting to raise money.
 That left the University of New Mexico's KUNM-FM to emerge as the major public radio station for the city.
 Albuquerque Public Broadcasting Corporation entered bankruptcy that same year.

 Two years later, the station was sold to Spindizzy PubCom.
 It became KKTU.
 Spindizzy had also obtained the construction permit for KQIV at 91.9 MHz in Corpus Christi, Texas.
 The stations in Albuquerque and Corpus Christi were sold to Family Life Radio in 1982.
 The price tag was $120,000.
 On August 6 of that year, the station changed its call sign to KNFR.
 It changed again to the present KFLQ on November 29, 1982.
 The call letters stand for Family Life Radio in AlbuQuerque.